shapehq/slack-chatgpt/README.md

 6. Add the Bots feature to the Slack app.
 7. Add the `app_mentions:read`, `chat:write`, `commands`, `im:history`, and `chat:write.public` scopes to the bot.
 8. Take note of the bot's OAuth token.
 This is used to post messages back into Slack.
+9. Finally, take note of the signing secret.
+We will need this later to verify that requests are coming from Slack.

 ### Add Your Secrets to the Cloudflare Worker